hifarrer/ffmpegapiBASIC/replit.md

 ## Overview

+This is a comprehensive web-based video processing tool that provides two main functionalities using FFMPEG:

+1. **Image & Audio Merger** (`/api/merge_image_audio`): Creates videos by combining an image file with an audio file
+2. **Video Merger** (`/api/merge_videos`): Concatenates multiple videos from URLs into a single video, with optional audio replacement

-This is a web-based video creation tool that allows users to merge image and audio files into videos using FFMPEG.
-The application provides a simple interface for uploading an image file (PNG, JPG, JPEG) and an audio file (MP3, WAV, M4A), then processes them server-side to generate a combined video output.
-The tool is built with Flask for the backend and vanilla JavaScript for the frontend, featuring a dark-themed responsive design.
+The application features a tabbed interface for easy access to both tools, built with Flask for the backend and vanilla JavaScript for the frontend, using Bootstrap's dark theme for a professional appearance.

 ## User Preferences